Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Results

 see SI Section~\ref{subs:homo-hetero-line}.
 This entails that, in a heterogeneous line with monotonically decreasing mutant fitness advantage from left to right, the mutant fixation probability is higher than in the homogeneous line for $\alpha>1$, see SI Section~\ref{subs:homo-hetero-line}.
-The opposite holds for $\alpha<1$, and there is no impact of heterogeneity for $\alpha=1$, to first order in the baseline effective mutant fitness advantage $st$.
+The opposite holds for $\alpha<1$, and there is no impact of heterogeneity for $\alpha=1$ (when the line becomes a circulation), to first order in the baseline effective mutant fitness advantage $st$.
 Therefore, in the line, mutant spread and fixation are facilitated when the demes conferring the highest selective advantage to mutants are upstream of the overall migration flow.

 We have shown that environment heterogeneity can increase fixation probability in the line.
 Can this result in amplification of selection?
-To address this question, we compare the line to a well-mixed population with the same average mutant fitness advantage, i.e.\ the same $\langle\delta\rangle$, or equivalently, to a clique with the same $\langle\delta\rangle$.
-Indeed, to first order, the fixation probability in a clique is not impacted by heterogeneity, and is the same as in a well-mixed population with the same $\langle\delta\rangle$, see SI Section~\ref{sec:fo-highsym}.
+To address this question, we consider the first-order expansion in $st$ of the fixation probability, and we compare the line to a well-mixed population with the same average mutant fitness advantage, i.e.\ the same $\langle\delta\rangle$, or equivalently, to a clique with the same $\langle\delta\rangle$ (see Figure~\ref{fig:line-proba-time}A).
 Comparing the fixation probabilities to first order, we show that a heterogeneous line has a higher fixation probability than a clique if and only if:

 see SI Section~\ref{sec:heteroC-L}.